Wood Burning Basics

-Give it a thorough sanding.
+Give your wood piece a thorough sanding.
 I can’t stress this enough.
-It will make your burning so much easier; I promise.
+It will make your wood burning so much easier; I promise.
 I start with a good solid sanding using 100 grit sandpaper, then I use 220 or 320 grit as a final sand until the wood is silky smooth.

 Step 2: Create or choose the design you want to use.

 Choose something simple for your first few burns like these free printable designs.

 You can also draw the design yourself right onto the wood, or draw on paper and transfer with graphite paper.

 Print your design and transfer by tracing over graphite paper

 I like using graphite paper because it’s easy to obtain, and simple to use.
 Graphite paper is